microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

    ![in_progress_build](images/Buildcomplete10.png)

    Let's explore the build definition.
-The tasks used in the build definition are listed as shown.
+The tasks used in the build definition are listed below.

    <table width="70%">
     <thead>